Hostile Guns: Plot

 Mike Reno is an orphan taken in by his uncle Joe.
 After five years of working on his uncle's ranch, apparently without pay, Mike has had enough.
 He proceeds to call his uncle out and demand his five years of back pay ($647.00).
 His uncle, unhappy with the way Mike called him out sucker punches him.
 The two fight with no winner and his uncle agrees to pay him what is owed.

-Mike then goes to town and promptly loose all $647 gambling in a saloon.
+Mike then goes to town and promptly lose all $647 gambling in a saloon.
 When he is broke the saloon owner has him thrown out.
 Once outside he accuses the saloon of cheating and right before he shoots the owner Sheriff Gid McCool knocks him out.
 Mike is promptly convicted and sentenced to 10 days in jail.
 In the meantime Sheriff McCool takes delivery of a prisoner transport wagon to take convicted murderer Hank Pleasant to Huntsville prison to be hung.

 When McCool arrives to pick Hank up He is informed by Sheriff Travis that he could not find anyone to deputize to assist in the transport of Hank.
 McCool had heard about Mikes fight with his uncle and having fought Uncle Joe himself years earlier, offers Mike the job in exchange for getting him out of jail and $100 which Mike accepts.
 As they load Hank into the wagon his brother, Aaron Pleasant, and cousin, Ned Cooper, see Hank being loaded and Aaron swears to break Hank out.

 During the trip they are trailed by Aaron and Ned.
 Just as they are about to shoot the sheriff and Mike a stage arrives with more prisoners for transport and foils the attack.
 Here R.C.
 Crawford and Angel Dominguez are transferred to the prison wagon.
 The Wagon continues on to Stone Junction to pick up the last prisoner.
 Once in Stone Junction the y find that the last prisoner is a woman, Laura Mannon.
 As she is brought out a couple of townspeople with differing opinions of her guilt begin fighting.
 The wagon leaves town with the fight still raging in the street behind them.